 - After guests or gatherings that significantly increased water and waste load

-- When moving into a home with an unknown maintenance history — treat immediately and then resume monthly
+- When moving into a home with an unknown maintenance history — document the system, ask about pumping records, and build a monthly routine

 The easiest way to maintain consistency

 The biggest failure mode in septic maintenance isn't choosing the wrong product — it's inconsistency.
 Treating faithfully for a few months and then forgetting for six.
 The most effective approach is building the treatment into a fixed monthly ritual: first of the month, payday, whatever day is easy to remember.
 Set a recurring calendar reminder.
-The routine takes under five minutes.
+The routine takes under five minutes, and a simple monthly checklist makes it harder to fall off schedule.

 Make it a monthly ritual